Surgery for parathyroid cancer

 After your operation for parathyroid cancer

-The nurses on the ward will help you to lie in a fairly upright position, supported by pillows.
+The nurses on the ward will help you to lie in a nearly upright position, supported by pillows.
 This helps to reduce swelling in your neck area.

-You will probably have some pain or discomfort.
-Your doctor will prescribe painkillers for you.
-Tell your doctor or nurse about any pain you have.
+You may have some pain or discomfort.
+Your doctor will prescribe painkillers to manage this.
+Always tell your doctor or nurse about any pain you have.
 Your neck will feel stiff after surgery.
-Your nurse, surgeon or physiotherapist will show you some neck exercises to help with this.
+Your nurse or physiotherapist will show you some neck exercises to help with this.

 Drips and drains

 You may have a drip (intravenous infusion) going into your arm to replace your body’s fluids.
-You should be able to start drinking an hour or so after your operation.
+You should be able to start drinking about 1 hour after your operation.
 You may find it painful to swallow at first.
 This should improve over the next 2 or 3 days.

-You may also have 1 or 2 tubes (drains) to remove fluid from your wound.
-These are usually taken out within 24 to 48 hours.
+You may also have 1 or 2 tubes (drains) to drain fluid from your wound.
+A nurse will usually remove them within 24 to 48 hours.

 Change in calcium levels